sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerts.md

 **Next steps**

-- Drop and re-create the invalid trigger - please contact Sourcegraph to supply the trigger definition.
+- Drop and re-create the invalid trigger—please contact Sourcegraph to supply the trigger definition.
 - More help interpreting this metric is available in the [dashboards reference](./dashboards.md#postgres-invalid-indexes).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: